Rita Pierson TED Talk – Every Child Needs a Champion

 • Teach Kindness: Use resources where students participate individually or collaborate in activities that teach them to be kind.
 Creating a kind, caring, and safe classroom helps students want to come to school.

-Rita was all about forming connections and building relationships with her students.
-It was her wish to inspire other teachers to do so too.
-Sadly, she passed away only 3 months after her TED talk but imagine how proud she would be to know that her words inspired teachers to be the champions their students need!
+Rita sadly passed away only 3 months after her TED talk, but imagine how proud she'd be knowing that her words inspired teachers to be the champions their students need!

 Quote Left Marks